SametSisartenep/cgo/README.md

 In case you omit all parameters cgo will show you the default gopherhole specified in the source file.

- * -H               show usage
+ * -h               show usage
  * -v               print version
- * gopher URI       opens the given gopher URI
+ * uri              opens the given gopher URI

 Usage